Top Cooku Dupe Cooku

-Top Cooku Dupe Cooku (often abbreviated as TCDC) is an Indian Tamil-language comedy-based cooking competition show, produced by Media Masons.
-The show is produced and judged by chef Venkatesh Bhat, along with judge chef Rammohan supported by Binny Krishnakumar and hosted by Rakesh.
-It is based on reality show Cooku with Comali.
+Top Cooku Dupe Cooku (often abbreviated as TCDC) is an Indian Tamil-language comedy cooking competition show, produced by Media Masons.
+The show is produced and judged by Venkatesh Bhat, along with Rammohan.
+In season one, the show was supported by Binni Krishnakumar and hosted by Rakesh, while in season two, it was hosted by Rakesh and Sivaangi Krishnakumar.
+The show is based on the reality series Cooku with Comali, which was also conceived and produced for four seasons by Media Masons, but for a different channel.

 Format

-The contestants are referred to as "Top Cooku" and would be paired up with a "Dupe Cooku" each week.
-Some episodes would feature one or more guest judges.
+The contestants are referred to as "top cooku" and would be paired up with a "dupe cooku" each week.
+Some episodes feature one or more guest judges.